brettsmith212/superpromptor/starter-templates/request.md

-I have a web app idea I'd like to develop.
+I have a software app idea I'd like to develop.
 Here's my initial concept:

 <superpromptor-input>